mspanc/jumbo/README.md

 It should be as light as possible.
 If you launch millions of jobs, you don't want your queue engine to be a bottleneck.

+## TODO

+Hey this is 1.0.0, don't expect too much, some things may be still improved!

+### Memory usage

+At the moment jobs are stored just in underlying GenServer's state which may result in high memory usage in case of many jobs.
+Should be improved once ETS tables will be used for storing jobs.

+### Job polling

+At the moment jobs are stored just in underlying GenServer's state which may result in bad access times in case of many jobs.
+Should be improved once ETS tables will be used for storing jobs.

+### Code coverage

+Specs are cool thing to have, definitely!

 ## Usage